 To accommodate FATCA, the government had inserted Rules 114F to 114H and Form 61B in the Income Tax Act in 2014.
-Then the Indian Government signed the Inter-Governmental Agreement (IGA) with the USA in 2015 for implementation of FATCA.
-According to this agreement, Indian tax officials must obtain certain account information from US taxpayers.
-The goal was to ensure tax compliance by US citizens and increasing transparency for their Internal Revenue Service (IRS).
+The Indian Government also signed the Inter-Governmental Agreement (IGA) with the USA in 2015 for the implementation of FATCA.
+According to the agreement, Indian tax officials are required to obtain specific account information from US taxpayers.
+The goal was to ensure tax compliance by the US citizens while increasing transparency for their Internal Revenue Service (IRS).
 This gave a legal basis for the Reporting Financial Institutions to maintain and report personal and income details.

 4. FATCA declaration for NRIs

 From January 2016, they made it mandatory for all Indian and NRI investors (existing and new) to file a FATCA self-declaration.
-While the details might be slightly different with each financial institution, the common info they mandate are:
+While the details might be slightly different with each financial institution, the standard information they mandate are:

 b.
 Permanent Account Number (PAN)

 e.
 Country of birth

 i.
 Whether the resident of another country?
 If yes, then the country of residence, Tax ID number, and type

 The declaration specifically asks to include the USA as a country of residence if you are a US citizen or a green card holder.
 This holds true even if you have moved to India and are now an Indian resident.
 Further, this declaration specifies that the Central Board of Direct Taxes (CBDT) has already covered this issuance in the rules 114F-114H.
 As a result, the tax authorities will have access to all relevant information.
 Therefore, please intimate the respective financial institution within 30 days in case of any change in the above information.